 What’s the Status of the Bard Port Catheter Lawsuit Right Now?

-As of early 2025, more than 1,100 cases are active in the MDL.
+As of April 2026, more than 3,000 Bard PowerPort cases are active in the MDL.
 That number’s still climbing.
 New plaintiffs keep filing, especially as more people realize their infections, blood clots, or surgical complications trace back to a Bard implant.

 Right now, the court is still in the early procedural trenches:

-- Discovery: Lawyers for both sides are swapping documents, emails, design specs, and medical data.
-This is where internal corporate communications start seeing the light of day.
+- Discovery process: Lawyers for both sides are swapping documents, emails, design specs, and medical data.
+This is where internal corporate communications start seeing the light of day and is a critical phase in shaping trial strategies and potential settlements, especially in large-scale Bard PowerPort lawsuit updates.

 - Motions: Both sides try to knock out claims or strike damaging evidence before trial.
 These legal chess moves shape the rest of the process.